Homemade Italian Sausage Seasoning is the perfect thing to make healthier sausage meat at home using ground beef

 - Instead of preparing just one batch, triple or quadruple the recipe and keep it ready in your spice cabinet.
-This way you won't have to measure out all the ingredients every time and you can also experiment trying it with other dishes.
-We roasted some cauliflower with it last week that came out delicious.
+This way you won't have to measure out all the ingredients every time and you can also experiment with using it in other dishes.
+We roasted some cauliflower with this seasoning last week which came out delicious.

 - Get creative when using this spice blend!
 It works in all kinds of dishes and adds so much flavor.

 - If you like to sneak in extra veggies, add some minced bell peppers and onions to the meat as well.

 - This spice blend can be used for any ground meat including beef, turkey, pork, or chicken.
 It also works with vegetarian crumbles and tempeh.

 - When making the spice blend, taste it as you go and adjust the flavoring to make a combination that is perfect for you.
 Just don't forget to write down the measurements so you can make it over again.